MiltonMelson/PixelArtMaker/README.md

 This app will allow user to draw pictures by filling in each cell (Pixel).

 # Try is out

+Set columns to width of screen or less to prevent wrapping of the cells.

 https://miltonmelson.github.io/PixelArtMaker/

 # Exercise to build yourself